This post may contain affiliate links.

 - Remove the bananas from the oven, peel and place the banana into a bowl to let cool.
 You will want to let these cool to room temperature so you don’t cook the eggs when mixing them into the batter.

-Chocolate Chips - Bananas and chocolate are the perfect match.
-Stir in 1 cup of chocolate chips into the batter before baking - yummm!!
+- Chocolate Chips – Banana chocolate chip cookies are always a great idea!
+Stir in 1 cup of mini chocolate chips into the batter before baking and a sprinkle a few on top of the frosting!

-Peanut Butter - One of my favorite snacks is a banana with peanut butter spread on it.
+- Peanut Butter – One of my favorite snacks is a banana with peanut butter spread on it.
 (Soooo good!)
-Create a Peanut Butter Banana Cookie by adding ½ c chopped peanuts into the batter and spreading peanut butter frosting on top (in place of the cream cheese frosting).
+Create Peanut Butter Banana Cookies by adding ½ c chopped peanuts into the batter and spreading peanut butter frosting on top (in place of the cream cheese frosting).

-Extra Nutty - When it comes to banana recipes, I love to load them with pecans or walnuts!
+- Extra Nutty – When it comes to banana recipes, I love to load them with pecans or walnuts!
 The recipe calls for the (optional) nuts just on top, but you can also add 1 cup of chopped nuts into the batter before baking.
-It'll add a nice crunch!
+It’ll add more nutty flavor and a nice crunch!

 how much flour?